pivotal/docs-tap/service-registry/how-to-use-eureka-servers.hbs.md

 # Create Eureka Servers for Service Discovery in Workloads

-This topic describes how to create `EurekaServer` resources and how to bind to them in your workloads with Resource Claims.
+This topic describes how to create `EurekaServer` resources and how to bind to them in workloads with Resource Claims.

 ## <a id="discover-params"></a> Discover available parameters